How to Use Netsh Interface IP Set Address or DNS in CMD

 Step 2: View the list of network interfaces

-Step 3: Set the network interface to use DHCP
+Step 3: Switch to DHCP

 netsh interface ipv4 set address name=<index> source=dhcp